companieshouse/your-companies-web/README.md

 Alternatively, you can enter the email of a user from the test data in the database.

+### Checking logs

+Use `docker_chs logs -f your-companies-web`, Docker Desktop or another tool such as Dockermon to view logs.
+Alternatively, run `chs-dev logs your-companies-web`.

 ### Running the tests

 To run the tests, type the following command: